lauraguzmanrincon/lauraguzmanrincon.github.io/index.md

 I'm a research fellow at the [Mathematics Insitute](https://warwick.ac.uk/fac/sci/maths/) of the University of Warwick.

-My research interests are in developing Bayesian hierarchical models for epidemiology and other real-world fields.
-I am particularly interested in the use of Gaussian processes when genetic, temporal, and spatial data are available.
-My most recent work aims to estimate growth rates and produce short-term forecasts during an epidemic.
+My research has been focussed on developing Bayesian hierarchical models for epidemiology and other real-world problems.
+I am particularly interested in the use of Gaussian processes for genetic, temporal, and spatial data.

+My most recent work aims to produce estimates and short-term forecasts of the growth rates during an epidemic.
 During my PhD, I worked in outbreak detection using spatial-temporal and genetic data for Campylobacter infections.

-I have also worked with colleagues in Astrophysics for using Gaussian process to estimate the initial configuration of a cataclysmic variable.
+I have also worked with colleagues in Astrophysics to use Gaussian processes to estimate the initial configuration of a cataclysmic variable.

 ## Publications